Embracing Regenerative Ocean Farming: The Future of Sea Moss Cultivation

 While some small-scale wild harvesting can be done carefully, as demand rises, large-scale harvesting of sea moss from the broader ocean can become extractive, resulting in:

-1. Frequent harvesting in the same places.
-The accessible beds get visited again and again, and recovery time shrinks.
+Frequent harvesting in the same places.
+The accessible beds get visited repeatedly, and recovery time shrinks.
 Eventually, damage becomes serious.

-2. Confusion about what’s being taken.
-“Sea moss” is often treated as just one thing, even though it includes different red seaweeds that vary in nature (more on this below).
+Confusion about what’s being taken.
+“Sea moss” is often treated as just one thing, even though it includes different red seaweeds that vary in nature.

-3. Less clarity about where sea moss comes from.
+Less clarity about where sea moss comes from.
 This makes it harder to link the product back to the water conditions it grew in.
-This matters more than most people think, because sea moss accumulates what’s in the water around it, including toxins.
+This matters more than most people think because sea moss accumulates what’s in the water around it, including toxins.

 Smart sea moss cultivation can maintain edible biomass in an area and create structure in the water column.
 By cultivating our own, we can leave more wild sea moss in place and even increase food availability in and around cultivation zones when the design is thoughtful.